Tamilawre/Second-Place-Solution-For-DSN-Free-AI-Classes/README.md

-Absolutely!
-Here's your cleaned-up and nicely formatted version with proper line breaks, spacing, and consistent formatting for readability on GitHub:

----

 ### 🥈 Second Place Solution for the DSN Free AI Classes in Every City 2025 Hackathon

 This project was developed for a challenge hosted by **Zindi** using **Google Colab**.
 The objective was to build a regression-based solution to identify which products are most likely to be returned at **Impact Stores**, a Nigerian retail chain with over 1,500 products.
 The insights are intended to guide strategic expansion decisions.